FrostDigital/fruster-registry-token-refresher/readme.md

 ## Usage

-Configure by stringifying a JSON array and set in env var `REGISTRIES`
+Configure by stringifying and base64 encode a JSON array and set in secret `registry-token-refresher` with key `REGISTRIES`.

 ```javascript
 [